Some things to learn from the British East India Company's growth and demise

 But the very movement from having appointments done by patronage to appointees educated specifically to be helpful in the local context is a major change.

 Putting this together, the methods of hiring, incentivisation and operational efficiency seems to align reasonably well with some models of management today.
-However one major difference I can see is that with the communication latency being so low, it’s well nigh impossible to do anything beyond giving your employees autonomy.
+However one major difference I can see is that with the communication latency being so high, it’s well nigh impossible to do anything beyond giving your employees autonomy.

 This, of course, is a highly charged strategy.
 After all, there are plenty of things for which forgiveness cannot be sought and punishment cannot fix.